 - Treatment starts as early as possible as it creates lifelong change

 - Treatment makes us of orthopaedic appliances, not braces

-- Expands the maxilla to create space instead of extracting teeth
+- Expands and develops the maxilla and cranial bones to create space instead of extracting teeth

 Expansion vs Extraction

 The most significant difference between orthotropics and orthodontics is how they approach creating space for the teeth.
 Orthodontics commonly extracts teeth to create extra space, whereas orthotropics prefers to expand the mouth - specifically the maxilla - so that all teeth can fit.
 While the orthodontic idea of extraction is a relatively straightforward one to understand - it has, after all, been commonplace for decades - the orthotropic idea of expansion is a little more complicated.
 It has nothing to do with the teeth themselves, but instead, concentrates on the position of the tongue.

 The tongue is the strongest muscle in the mouth, and orthotropics believe its position or natural resting place bears the greatest influence on facial posture.
 Orthotropists believe it is the tongue that dictates where the teeth sit.
 Ideally, the tongue will sit firmly against the roof of the mouth, which forces both the lower and upper jaw to make contact - ultimately ensuring the mouth is closed.
 When the mouth is closed, the top jaw is typically pushed forward and widened - creating balance, symmetry, and, most importantly, room for the teeth.

 The inverse, however - where the mouth remains open at rest - causes the top jaw to narrow and shorten, and drags the bottom jaw downwards and backwards.
 This creates a longer, flatter face, an undershot chin or 'overbite', and ultimately leaves less room for the teeth.
 This condition is often the result of an everyday habit; breathing through the mouth instead of the nose.